telegram-bot-rb/telegram_bot_app/README.md

 ### Production

+One way is just to run poller.
+You don't need anything else, just check your production secrets & configs.
+But there is better way: use webhooks.

-You may want to use different token, because after you setup webhook you'll need to unset it to run development poller again.
+__You may want to use different token: after you setup the webhook, you need to unset it to run development poller again.__

+First you need to setup the webhook.
+There is rake task for it, but you're free to set it manually with API call.
+To use rake task you need to set host in `config.routes.default_url_options` for production environment.
+There is already such line in the repo in `production.rb`.
+Uncomment it, change the values, and you're ready for:

 ```
 bin/rake telegram:bot:set_webhook RAILS_ENV=production
 ```

-And deploy it in any way.
+Now deploy your app in any way you like.
+You don't need run anything special for bot, but `rails server` as usual.
+Your rails app will receive webhooks and bypass them to bot's controller.

 ### Testing